MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-The purpose of adding these changes and overrides to the bottom is just so that we know what changes we made to the original CSS.
+We can add these changes to the end of an updated CSS file rather than giving you a file with these changes peppered throughout.

 #### Project structure

-You now have some basic global and component level styling for your application.
+You now have some basic global and component-level styling for your application.
-The directory tree in the dapp's `/src` directory should look similar to the following:
+The directory structure in the dapp's `/src` directory should look like the following:

 ```text
 ├── src